FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/deploy.md

 python deploy.py stopAll
 ```

-other infomation can be found through the help parameter:
+other information can be found through the help parameter:

 ```
 python deploy.py help